matixi9/nest-crud-app/README.md

-# Task Management System (NestJS API)
+# NestJS CRUD API

 ## 1. Application Topic
-The application is a server-side CRUD API created with **NestJS** and **TypeORM**.
-It provides a complete set of endpoints for managing tasks.
-It utilizes a **PostgreSQL** database running in a Docker container for data persistence.
+**Simple CRUD API in TypeScript with NestJs for learning purposes.** The application provides a complete set of endpoints for managing tasks and utilizes a **PostgreSQL** database running in a Docker container for data persistence.

 **Main Functionalities:**
 * Accepting task creation requests.